caiomborges/Python-XTB-API/README.md

 * websocket-client 1.4.1
 * openpyxl 3.0.10

-You cand get the python installer in the python official website: https://www.python.org/downloads/
+You can get the python installer in the python official website: https://www.python.org/downloads/

 For installing the other modules you're going to need pip installed in your system, if you don't have it yet, you can find it here: